 Builds Muscle and Strength

 As a Mum of a preemie baby, development, movement, coordination and so on were all areas which I had concerns about.
 At 8 weeks premature, we knew he had a bit of a journey in front of him to catch up but we have been left surprised again and again by him.
 He has grown, learnt, developed and shown such strength in such a short space of time and swimming has just come so naturally to him.
 He seemed at ease in the water from his very first bath and once in the pool, he continued to show that it didn’t faze him.
-The movements in the water have helped to build up his muscle and strength and I do wonder if starting swimming lessons so early helped him to crawl and stand much sooner?
+The movements in the water have helped to build up his muscle and strength and I do wonder if starting swimming lessons so early have been a huge benefit in helping him to crawl and stand much sooner?

 As your baby’s body is predominantly supported by the water they can focus their attention on working on their balance.
 The actions they use in a swimming lesson enable the whole body and they will begin to acknowledge how everything feels, moves and works.
 This can even help them in learning to walk more quickly.
-A Norweigan study that was carried out in 2010 has shown that swimmers have far better balance over babies who do not swim.
+A Norweigan study that was carried out in 2010 has shown that swimmers have better balance over babies who do not swim.

 Not only does swimming help to develop your baby’s strength externally it can also do so internally with the heart and lungs greatly benefitting.
 Just another reason it is a fantastic activity for my premature baby.